codedtt/ecommerce/README.md

-🛒 E-commerce Nth Order Discount System
+## 🛒 E-commerce Nth Order Discount System
 This project is a back-end service simulating a simplified e-commerce checkout and admin system.
-Its core feature is a single-use coupon generation system that triggers after every $N$th placed order.
+Its core feature is a single-use coupon generation system that triggers after every Nth placed order.

 ## ✨ Features
 * Cart Calculation: Calculates the subtotal of a cart based on static product prices.